christoph-findling/rust-blockchain/README.md

 ## Mining

 The hashing algorithm is executed in X threads in parallel (where X = available cores of the system).
-Benchmark tests that compare different numbers of threads and workloads per thread can be found under **benches/benchmark.rs**
+Benchmark tests that compare different numbers of threads and workloads per thread can be found under **benches/benchmark.rs**.
+Run benches with `cargo +nightly bench`

 ## Possible improvements (that I might or might not tackle in the future)